+What are common cat dental problems?
 In this Vet Minute, contributing veterinarian, Dr. Amy Hanson, talks about commonly seen cat teeth issues and dental disease in cats and why it’s important it take your cat to the vet for regular cat dental care.
 Some of the topics Doctor Hanson will discuss include cat gingivitis, stomatitis in cats and feline restorative lesions.

-Dr. Hanson: It’s very difficult in a cat to know that somethings going on because they like to hide their illnesses.
+Since a cat can’t tell us something is wrong in their mouth, there are cat teeth problem symptoms you should watch for when it comes to these feline dental health issues.
+Unfortunately, it’s very difficult in a cat to know that somethings going on because they like to hide their illnesses.
 They don’t want anyone to know that anything is going on.
 Some people will see that even though their mouth hurts, they will continue to eat.
 So a lot of times we see little subtle things like dropping their food when they’re eating, or using just one side of their mouth to chew on, pawing at the mouth and some of them will vocalize when they eat or jerk away from their food because they have a pain sensation in their mouth.
 If it goes on, the bacteria that is in the mouth can actually get into the blood stream and go to other organs, so you can have infections in other organs of the body.
 And just mainly it’s a painful process.
 That pain and all that stress releases some hormones that can cause other issues in the cat.
 Sometimes we can see weight loss without any explanation, the bloodwork looks fine.
 One of my own cats started grooming all of the fur off of his back legs.
 We did bloodwork, everything came back as normal, but we did find one resorptive lesion on one tooth and when we took that tooth out, everything went back to completely normal.
 So cats are little alien creatures and they like to sometimes manifest illness in very different ways.
 That’s why it’s important to have annual exams with your veterinarian so that we can catch some of these things.

-Dr. Hanson: Brushing your cat’s teeth on a regular basis is the best preventative care you can have.
-But I know, some cats it’s very difficult for individuals to actually brush their cat’s teeth.
-There are some at home treatments.
+If you suspect your cat has a dental issue, what are your options for treating these issues and is a vet visit needed at that point?
+Brushing your cat’s teeth on a regular basis is the best preventative care you can have.
+But I know, some cats it’s very difficult for individuals to actually brush a cat’s teeth.
+There are some at home dental treatments for cats.
 Regular vet visits and exams that include an oral exam are really important to catch these things.
 It might be a resorptive lesion way in the back of the mouth that you’re just not seeing or you’re not seeing any behaviors that indicate that that cat’s having pain.
 So regular visits, dental prophylaxis cleanings are a good thing.
 It helps just like you and I, we get all that plaque and bacteria underneath our gum line and getting a professional cleaning done gets that plaque and bacteria out from underneath the gum line.
-Many places also have dental radiography that’s included with their dental cleanings.
-And that gives us an idea of what’s going on underneath the gum line where we can’t see and we can catch problems there.
+Many places also have dental radiography that’s included with their cat dental cleanings.
+That gives us an idea of what’s going on underneath the gum line where we can’t see and we can catch problems there.
 Some cats may need more than once a year cleaning.
 Some of them that have the stomatitis or are prone to the resorptive lesions may need every six months.
 But it’s very important at least once a year to have your cat examined by a veterinarian and they can make any oral recommendations that they see fit.